LDMX-Software/ldmx-software.github.io/src/developing/compatibility.md

 ### >= v4.2.15
 Patches for the newer compiler have been included and so the default build configuration can be handled by the new image version.
+Not all of the _warnings_ from the newer compiler have been patched, but a regular build that doesn't force the warnings to be errors completes and runs as expected.

 build config | image version
 ---|---